-Hiho Batik's founder, Julia Silver Gordon, has been fascinated by the ancient art of batik — using wax and dyes to create an image — since she was a child.
-The best part about batik is that it is a very forgiving art and therefore is a naturally wonderful medium for all ages to practice.
+The ancient art of batik uses wax and dyes to create an image.
+One of the best parts about batik (in our opinion!) is that it is a very forgiving art and therefore is a naturally wonderful medium for all ages to practice.

 According the Batik Guild,

 "Batik is both an art and a craft, which is becoming more popular and well known in the West as a wonderfully creative medium.
 The art of decorating cloth in this way, using wax and dye, has been practised for centuries.
 In Java, Indonesia, batik is part of an ancient tradition, and some of the finest batik cloth in the world is still made there.
 The word batik originates from the Javanese tik and means to dot."

 At Hiho Batik, each design is inspired by every day experiences - walking down the block, engaging with our children, sitting and drinking a cup of coffee, or even just the changing of seasons.

 The process of batik involves outlining a design on a shirt using hot wax, painting the design with dyes, waxing over the design to keep the colors in place, and finally dying the final piece of cloth.
 The wax simply gets washed out in the process and you are left with a one-of-a-kind piece of art.